lacanoid/datalink/docs/functions.md

 Returns set of lines with line numbers and file offset.

 #### read_lines( datalink [ , position ] ) → table (i,o,line)
 Read datalink contents as lines of text.
-Currently works only for local file datalinks.
+Currently works only for local files.

 Returns set of lines with line numbers and file offset.